P.O. Box 2910

 Dedicated to giving back to the community that has given so much to him, Rep. Landgraf actively volunteers his time to help West Texas.
 Rep. Landgraf serves on the Midland-Odessa Transportation Alliance board of directors, the Education Foundation board of directors, and the John Ben Shepperd Leadership Institute advisory council.
 A proud Eagle Scout, Rep. Landgraf has also been a leader in the Boy Scouts of America, and a member of the state advisory council of YMCA Youth & Government.
 Rep. Landgraf continues to mentor young adults through the Odessa Teen Court program.

-Rep. Landgraf and his wife, Shelby, whose family is from Andrews, are proud to call West Texas their home.
+Rep. Landgraf and his wife, Shelby, whose family is from Andrews, have one daughter and are proud to call West Texas their home.
 They enjoy volunteering together for Food 2 Kids, Catholic Charities and UTPB, and the couple loves spending time together working on the family cattle ranch.
-They attend St. Elizabeth Ann Seton Catholic Church in Odessa.last updated on 01/26/2015
+They attend St. Elizabeth Ann Seton Catholic Church in Odessa.last updated on 10/05/2015